Minnesota Breastfeeding Laws

 MN Breastfeeding Laws: At Work

 All employers in Minnesota—even those with only one employee—have to give all breastfeeding employees (not just those who are hourly workers), time to pump and a private space to do it.
-By extending the protections to more mothers Minnesota is one of the best states for working, breastfeeding mothers.
+By extending the protections to more mothers than the federal FLSA law, Minnesota is one of the best states for working, breastfeeding mothers.
 Read the law: Minn.
 Stat. § 181.939

 MN Breastfeeding FYI: